stitchdata/docs/_database-integrations/mysql/azure/microsoft-azure-mysql-v1.md

   - item: |
       **For Log-based replication:**
       1. Privileges in Azure that allow you to modify server parameters.
       2. MySQL master server must be in a General Purpose or Memory Optimized pricing tier.
-These are the tiers that allow you to create {{ integration.display_name }} read replicas.
+These are the tiers that allow you to create read replicas of your server.

 # -------------------------- #
 #     Setup Instructions     #